scottcase3374/primetoolkit/README.md

 - Experiment with Eclipse collections
 - Experiment with Java features in versions > Java 11
 - Research properties of prime numbers
+- Experiment with Java Module System
+- Implement a small "language" and interpreter since I enjoy working with Lexical Analysis/Parsing systems.
 - Research data structures for use as primes numbers become very large
 	- Track bases of primes (sums of primes that add to current prime)
 	- Track and use shared lists or other structures of subsets of bases